-The Annual General Meeting of Shareholders held on 29 May 2013 authorised the Board of Directors, in a resolution that renewed the previous authorisation given by the Annual General Meeting of Shareholders held on 31 May 2012, for a period of 18 months from the date of such meeting, to repurchase shares of the Company, by any means, including derivative products, on any stock exchange or otherwise, as long as, upon such repurchase, the Company will not hold more than 10% of the Company's issued share capital and at a price not less than the nominal value and not more than the higher of the price of the last independent trade and the highest current independent bid on the trading venues of the regulated market of the country in which the purchase is carried out.
-This authorisation is in addition, and without prejudice, to the repurchase authorisation granted by the Extraordinary General Meeting of Shareholders held on 27 March 2013.
+The Annual General Meeting of Shareholders held on 27 May 2014 authorised the Board of Directors, in a resolution that renewed the previous authorisation given by the Annual General Meeting of Shareholders held on 29 May 2013, for a period of 18 months from the date of such meeting, to repurchase shares of the Company, by any means, including derivative products, on any stock exchange or otherwise, as long as, upon such repurchase, the Company will not hold more than 10% of the Company's issued share capital and at a price not less than the nominal value and not more than the higher of the price of the last independent trade and the highest current independent bid on the trading venues of the regulated market of the country in which the purchase is carried out.

-A resolution will be submitted to the Annual General Meeting of Shareholders called for 27 May 2014 in order to renew the authorisation given by the Annual General Meeting of Shareholders held on 29 May 2013 and authorise the Board of Directors, for a new period of 18 months as from the date of such meeting, to repurchase shares of the Company, by any means, including derivative products, on any stock exchange or otherwise, as long as, upon such repurchase, the Company will not hold more than 10% of the Company's issued share capital and at a price not less than the nominal value and not more than the higher of the price of the last independent trade and the highest current independent bid on the trading venues of the regulated market of the country in which the purchase is carried out.
-This authorisation will replace the authorisation given by the Annual General Meeting of Shareholders held on 29 May 2013, but will be in addition, and without prejudice, to the authorisation granted by the Extraordinary General Meeting held on 27 March 2013.
-As of 31 December 2013, the Company held 2,835,121 of its own shares, representing 0.36% of its share capital.
+[A resolution will be submitted to the Annual General Meeting of Shareholders called for 27 May 2015 in order to renew the authorisation given by the Annual General Meeting of Shareholders held on 27 May 2014 and authorise the Board of Directors, for a new period of 18 months as from the date of such meeting, to repurchase shares of the Company, by any means, including derivative products, on any stock exchange or otherwise, as long as, upon such repurchase, the Company will not hold more than 10% of the Company's issued share capital and at a price not less than the nominal value and not more than the higher of the price of the last independent trade and the highest current independent bid on the trading venues of the regulated market of the country in which the purchase is carried out.
+This authorisation will replace the authorisation given by the Annual General Meeting of Shareholders held on 27 May 2014.
+As of 31 December 2014, the Company held 431,832 of its own shares, representing 0.06% of its share capital.